 The University has a set procedure to investigate allegations of Academic Offences which is contained in Part L of the University General Regulations 2022/23.

-If you have received an allegation of an academic offence or find yourself having to deal with an allegation in any way, you can talk to the Advice Service in confidence by emailing: email@example.com or calling 01522 837080.
+If you have received an allegation of an academic offence or find yourself having to deal with an allegation in any way, you can talk to specialist advisers in confidence by emailing: firstname.lastname@example.org or calling 01522 837080.
 We can help you clarify the rules and regulations associated with an academic offence and what options are available to you.

-You can also speak to the University Student Union Advice Centre who can support and represent you in relation to an academic offence allegation.
+You can also speak to the University Student Union Advice Centre who are able to support and represent you in relation to an academic offence allegation.

 Some examples of an Academic Offence are;

 - Plagiarism: Plagiarism is the passing off of another person’s thoughts, ideas, writings, or images as one’s own.

 - Collusion: A student colludes when they submit work for assessment done in collaboration with another person as entirely their own work or collaborates with another student to complete work which is submitted as that other student’s work.

 - Self-plagiarism: Self-plagiarism is the re-submission in whole or in part, without proper acknowledgement, of any work by the student for which credit has already been claimed as part of the same or another award.

 - Misleading material: Inclusion of data which has been invented or obtained by unfair means.